KrisSmith7/cryptoquotes/README.md

-# Project 1: CryptoQuotes
+# CryptoQuotes
-This is Project 1 of the Bootcamp.
 This website application is for your emotional cryptoholders.
 The page will show a snapshot of users' cryptocurrency values today compared to the value of when they bought it.
 The app will provide the user with a motivational or inspirational quote based on if the user has gained or lost.

 ## Installation
 1. Download or clone the Repository